alpas/alpasdev/src/main/resources/docs/error-handling.md

 </div>

 > /tip/ <span> Your custom `ExceptionHandler` class could live anywhere in your package but we recommend putting it
-> under `src/main/kotlin/exceptions` directory.
+> under `exceptions` directory.
 Don't worry about loading this class.
 Alpas will automatically
 > discover, load, and use this class for you!

 <br/>